DFHack/dfhack/docs/Quickstart.rst

   your mining efforts

 Some tools are one-shot commands.
-For example, you can run `unforbid all <unforbid>` to claim all items on the map after a messy siege.
+For example, you can run `unforbid all <unforbid>` to claim all (reachable) items on the map after a messy siege.

 Other tools must be `enabled <enable>` and then they will run in the background.
 For example, `enable seedwatch <seedwatch>` will start monitoring your stocks of seeds and prevent your chefs from cooking seeds that you need for planting.
-Tools that are enabled in the context of a fort will save their state with that fort, and the will remember that they are enabled the next time you load your save.
+Tools that are enabled in the context of a fort will save their state with that fort, and they will remember that they are enabled the next time you load your save.

 A third class of tools add information to the screen or provide new integrated functionality via the DFHack `overlay` framework.
 For example, the `unsuspend` tool, in addition to its basic function of unsuspending all building construction jobs, can also overlay a marker on suspended buildings to indicate that they are suspended (and will use different markers to tell you whether this is a problem).
-These overlays can be enabled and configured with the `gui/overlay` interface.

 How can I figure out which commands to run?
 -------------------------------------------

-There are several ways to scan DFHack tools and find the one you need right now.
+There are several ways to scan DFHack tools and find the ones you need right now.

 The first place to check is the DFHack logo hover hotspot.
-It's in the upper left corner of the screen by default, though you can move it anywhere you want with the `gui/overlay` tool.
+It's in the upper left corner of the screen by default, though you can move it anywhere you want with the `gui/overlay` configuration UI.

 When you hover the mouse over the logo (or hit the Ctrl-Shift-C keyboard shortcut) a list of DFHack tools relevant to the current context comes up.
 For example, when you have a unit selected, the hotspot will show a list of tools that inspect units, allow you to edit them, or maybe even teleport them.
-Next to each tool, you'll see the global hotkey you can hit to invoke the command without even opening the hover list.
+Next to each tool, you'll see the hotkey you can hit to invoke the command without even opening the hover list.

+The second place to check is the DFHack control panel: `gui/control-panel`.
+It will give you an overview of which tools are currently enabled, and will allow you to toggle them on or off, see help text for them, or launch their dedicated configuration UIs.
+You can launch the control panel from anywhere with the tilde key (Shift-\`) or from the logo hover list.

+In the control panel, you can also select which tools you'd like to be automatically enabled when you start a new fort.
+There are also system settings you can change, like whether DFHack windows will pause the game when they come up.

-You can run any DFHack tool from `gui/launcher`, which is always listed first in the hover list.
+Finally, you can explore the full extent of the DFHack catalog in `gui/launcher`, which is always listed first in the DFHack logo hover list.
 You can also bring up the launcher by tapping the backtick key (\`) or hitting Ctrl-Shift-D. In the launcher, you can quickly autocomplete any command name by selecting it in the list on the right side of the window.
 Commands are ordered by how often you run them, so your favorite commands will always be on top.
-You can also pull full commandlines out of your history with Alt-S (or by clicking on the "history search" hotkey hint).
+You can also pull full commandlines out of your history with Alt-S or by clicking on the "history search" hotkey hint.

-Once you have typed (or autocompleted, or searched for) a command, other commands related to the one you have selected will appear in the autocomplete list.
+Once you have typed (or autocompleted, or searched for) a command, other commands related to the one you have selected will appear in the right-hand panel.
 Scanning through that list is a great way to learn about new tools that you might find useful.
 You can also see how commands are grouped by running the `tags` command.

 The bottom panel will show the full help text for the command you are running, allowing you to refer to the usage documentation and examples when you are typing your command.
+After you run a command, the bottom panel switches to command output mode, but you can get back to the help text by hitting Ctrl-T or clicking on the ``Showing`` selector.

 How do DFHack in-game windows work?
 -----------------------------------